dfoderick/fullcycle/README.md

 ```
 sudo chmod +x ~/bin/fcm*
 ```
-Currently, a Telgram account is required to get updates about mining operations, photos and temperature.
+A Telgram account is recommended to get updates about mining operations, photos and temperature.
 If you don't already have an account go to https://telegram.org/ to get set up and get your api key.
 Make any required changes to services.config.
 Be very careful to make sure the file is valid json!